dhdsolar/MD_2023/Readme.md

 ## Model 3: 2023 Workflow <br/> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;with refined Weighting and added Parameters

 TBD Following team meeting for refining and discussing potential additional parameters

+Potential Parameters to include:
+- Land Cover: Whether or not tree clearing of soft-wood trees is viable, or restricted entirely.
+- Aspect: E-W facing slopes are neutral with N facing slopes bad and S facing slopes good.
+- Hydrology: Well drained areas are excellent, areas that drain or flow are less desirable.
+Sinks are restricted or least desirable.